joeleung16/joeleung16.github.io/_pages/publications.md

 {% include base_path %}

-This section contains my published writing (papers, blogs, etc.).
+This section contains works that I have presented.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}